suddhasatwahackathon/angular2appMaterial/README.md

 Now add scss into your component using styleUrls: ['demo.scss'] as example.
 And angular-cli calls the webpack configuration which will compile the scss request to css

 In angular-cli we can test unit testing as well as end to end testing by checking the package.json and run the npm test and npm e2e respectively.

-### Running the Application

-To run the app , we need to type

-ng serve

 ## 1.0 Please Note